- 1. Product marketing manager

 What they do

-As an avionics systems engineer, you’ll help design and put together the electronic parts that help airplanes fly.
+Avionics systems engineers help design and put together the electronic parts that help airplanes fly.
 These include tools for navigation, communication, flying the plane, and checking the weather.
-You’ll work with pilots, technicians, and other engineers to figure out what the system needs to do, then they build, test, and fix the equipment to make sure everything works safely during flight.
+You’ll work with pilots, technicians, and other engineers to figure out what the system needs to do, then build, test, and fix the equipment to ensure everything works safely during flight.

 How to become one

 To become an avionics systems engineer, you usually need a bachelor’s degree in aerospace, electrical, or electronics engineering, preferably from an ABET-accredited program.
-When you start your first job, you’ll likely help more experienced engineers build and fix equipment.
+When starting your first job, you’ll likely help more experienced engineers build and fix equipment.

 4. Software developer